chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-02-openmp-extractor.markdown

 vim /usr/src/OMP_Extractor/clangPlugin/ompextractor/ompextractor.cpp
 ```

 Then, modify the clauses to recognize the new directive.
-This tutorial will show us how to add suport to the num_threads OpenMP clause.
-To modify the file, please, go to the line 357 and insert the following code
+This tutorial will show us how to add suport to the ```num_threads``` OpenMP clause.
+To modify the file, please, go to the line 357 (or before the comment "/*Final or If clauses are marked as multiversioned.*/" in the function "ClassifyClause") and insert the following code:
 ```cpp
       /*NumThreads clause*/
       if (OMPNumThreadsClause *OMPCc = dyn_cast<OMPNumThreadsClause>(clause)) {
         clauseType["num_threads"] = getStrForStmt(OMPCc->getNumThreads());
       }

 ```

 The next step is to modify the Json builder to write the new feature (i.e. the clause).
-Please, go to the line 480 and insert the code as described below.
+Please, go to the line 480 (or before line with ```currFile.labels += "\"body\":[" + snippet + "]\n";``` in the function "CreateLoopDirectiveNode") and insert the code as described below.
 ```cpp
 currFile.labels += "\"num threads\":\"" + ((clauseType.count("num_threads") > 0) ? (clauseType["num_threads"]) : "") + "\",\n";
 ```

 The last step before compile the modified code is to generate similar attribute for loops without openmp directives associated on it.
-To do that, please, go to the line 164 and insert the following code
+To do that, please, go to the line 164 (or before line with ```currFile.labels += "\"body\":[" + snippet + "]\n";``` in the function "CreateLoopNode") and insert the following code:
 ```cpp
 currFile.labels += "\"num threads\":\"\",\n";
 ```